haproxy/haproxy/doc/lua-api/index.rst

   Returns HAProxy core informations.
 We can found information like the uptime, the pid, memory pool usage, tasks number, ...

-  These information are also returned by the management sockat via the command "show info".
-See the management socket documentation fpor more information about the content of these variables.
+  These information are also returned by the management socket via the command "show info".
+See the management socket documentation for more information about the content of these variables.

   :returns: an array of values.